 -H "ApiKey: YOUR_API_KEY"

-Step 2: Base URL and endpoint mapping
+Step 2: Swap the base URL and remap endpoints

-| Action | Twitter/X API v2 | Sorsa API v3 |
+| Action | Official X API v2 | Sorsa API v3 |

 |---|---|---|

-| Get user by username | GET /2/users/by/username/:username | GET /info?username=:username |
+| User by username | GET /2/users/by/username/:username | GET /info?username=:username |

-| Get user by ID | GET /2/users/:id | GET /info?user_id=:id |
+| User by ID | GET /2/users/:id | GET /info?user_id=:id |

-| Get multiple users | GET /2/users?ids=... | GET /info-batch?user_ids=...&user_ids=... |
+| Multiple users | GET /2/users?ids=... | GET /info-batch?usernames=... |

-| Get followers | GET /2/users/:id/followers | GET /followers?user_id=:id |
+| Followers | GET /2/users/:id/followers | GET /followers?user_id=:id |

-| Get following | GET /2/users/:id/following | GET /follows?user_id=:id |
+| Following | GET /2/users/:id/following | GET /follows?user_id=:id |

-| Get verified followers | Not available | GET /verified-followers?user_id=:id |
+| Verified followers | Not available | GET /verified-followers?user_id=:id |

-| Account "About" metadata | Not available | GET /about?username=:username |
+| Account "about" metadata | Not available | GET /about?username=:username |

-| Action | Twitter/X API v2 | Sorsa API v3 |
+| Action | Official X API v2 | Sorsa API v3 |

 |---|---|---|

-| Get a single tweet | GET /2/tweets/:id | POST /tweet-info body: { "tweet_link": ":id" } |
+| Single tweet | GET /2/tweets/:id | POST /tweet-info |

-| Get multiple tweets | GET /2/tweets?ids=... | POST /tweet-info-bulk body: { "tweet_links": [...] } |
+| Multiple tweets | GET /2/tweets?ids=... | POST /tweet-info-bulk |

-| User timeline | GET /2/users/:id/tweets | POST /user-tweets body: { "user_id": ":id" } |
+| User timeline | GET /2/users/:id/tweets | POST /user-tweets |

-| Quote tweets | GET /2/tweets/:id/quote_tweets | POST /quotes body: { "tweet_link": ":id" } |
+| Quote tweets | GET /2/tweets/:id/quote_tweets | POST /quotes |

-| Retweeters | GET /2/tweets/:id/retweeted_by | POST /retweeters body: { "tweet_link": ":id" } |
+| Retweeters | GET /2/tweets/:id/retweeted_by | POST /retweeters |

-| Replies (comments) | Not a dedicated endpoint | POST /comments body: { "tweet_link": ":id" } |
+| Replies (comments) | No dedicated endpoint | POST /comments |

-| Long-form X Article | Not available | POST /article body: { "tweet_link": ":id" } |
+| Long-form Article | Not available | POST /article |

-| Action | Twitter/X API v2 | Sorsa API v3 |
+| Action | Official X API v2 | Sorsa API v3 |

 |---|---|---|